MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-deploy-considerations.md

 * SAS SSD + SAS HDD
 * NVMe

 <sup>*</sup> RAID controllers without pass-through capability can't recognize the media type.
 Such controllers mark both HDD and SSD as Unspecified.
 In that case, the SSD is used as persistent storage instead of caching devices.
-Therefore, you can deploy the development kit on those SSDs.
+Therefore, you can deploy the ASDK on those SSDs.

-**Example HBAs**: LSI 9207-8i, LSI-9300-8i, or LSI-9265-8i in pass-through mode
+**Example HBAs**: LSI 9207-8i, LSI-9300-8i, or LSI-9265-8i in pass-through mode.

 Sample OEM configurations are available.